 Strata council members are advised to devise and adhere to a collections policy for the strata corporation, which should include firm timelines for any debts to be pursued.
 Even the best policy will require some case by case consideration, however.
 For some owners, taking modest steps towards collection and waiting will be the preferable strategy, while in other circumstances, proceeding promptly to court for an order for sale may be in the strata corporation’s best interest.
 It will often be difficult or even impossible to tell at the outset which option best mitigates any risks, and maximizes the chance of recovery by the strata corporation.

-The SPA provides the strata council with the power to secure the strata corporation’s position through the filing of a lien on title to a strata lot, in relation to certain debts.
+The SPA provides the strata council with the power to secure the strata corporation’s position through the filing of a lien on the title to a strata lot, in relation to certain debts.
 Allowable amounts to be included in a lien include items such as: strata fees, special levies, a rate of interest up to 10 per cent as permitted in the bylaws or included in a special levy resolution, the costs of filing a lien, legal and administrative costs for filing the lien and the cost of removing the lien.
 Once registered, a lien affords the strata corporation super priority over other creditors that the owner may have.

 Before a strata corporation is entitled to file a lien, they must first issue a demand notice to the owner with a 14-day notice period, allowing the owner the opportunity to contact the strata corporation and resolve the issue before the lien is filed.
-Council members must keep in mind that unless a lien is filed, the debt is vulnerable in the face of the solvency of the owner, the nature and status of other charges on title and any pending foreclosure or bankruptcy of the owner.
+Council members must keep in mind that unless a lien is filed, the debt is vulnerable in the face of the solvency of the owner, the nature and status of other charges on the title and any pending foreclosure or bankruptcy of the owner.
 In such situations, the strata corporation would become an unsecured creditor, and would likely miss their opportunity to collect on any arrears.

 Strata councils are urged to seek legal advice in relation to best collections practices, especially in light of recent changes to the Limitation Act and implications arising from recent case law on the topic.